Highlander (franchise): Highlander (1986)

 The original film Highlander, directed by Russell Mulcahy, was released on March 7, 1986, with the tagline "There Can Be Only One".
 The film features a number of flashback scenes establishing the early history of Connor MacLeod (Christopher Lambert) of the Clan MacLeod.
 After dying on the battlefield in 1536 and returning to life fully healed, Connor is mentored by an Egyptian swordsman calling himself Juan Sánchez-Villalobos Ramírez (Sean Connery).
 The young Highlander learns he and others are among a rare number of humans born throughout history in different parts of the world who possess the "Quickening", a power that connects them to nature, leaves them unable to have children, and makes them ageless and unable to die unless beheaded.
 Immortals can absorb the Quickening of another by taking their head, and so many battle one another in mortal combat to increase their power.
 Ramírez says that one day when only a few remain they will be pulled to a "faraway land" and fight in the Gathering, where the final survivor will take the Prize: the collected power of all immortals who ever lived, enough power to enslave humanity.

-In the film's present-day story, the Gathering is now occurring in 1985 in New York City where MacLeod lives as an antique dealer, working alongside his adopted daughter Rachel.
-The Highlander still lives and must ensure the Prize is not won by The Kurgan (Clancy Brown), the same ruthless immortal who once hunted him and killed Ramírez centuries before.
+In the film's present-day story, the Gathering is occurring in 1985 in New York City where MacLeod lives as an antique dealer, working alongside his adopted daughter Rachel.
+The Highlander must ensure the Prize is not won by The Kurgan (Clancy Brown), the same ruthless immortal who once hunted him and killed Ramírez centuries before.
 As the final battle draws near, MacLeod reflects on his life with his adopted daughter Rachel Ellenstein (Sheila Gish) and meets a new love, forensics scientist Brenda Wyatt (Roxanne Hart).

-The movie was titled Shadow Clan and Princes of the Universe in the earliest drafts.
-Upon its release, the film was not a financial success and was poorly reviewed by critics.
-However, it gained a strong cult following, was a hit internationally, and is regarded by many as the best movie in the series.
+The film was titled Shadow Clan and Princes of the Universe in the earliest drafts.
+Upon its release, the film was not a financial success and was poorly reviewed by critics, but it gained a strong cult following, was a hit internationally, and is regarded by many as the best film in the series.

 The original orchestral score was composed by Michael Kamen.
-Queen produced and performed the soundtrack, released as the album A Kind of Magic (a reference to a line used by Connor in the movie to explain his ability to survive death).
+Queen produced and performed the soundtrack, released as the album A Kind of Magic (a reference to a line used by Connor in the film to explain his ability to survive death).
 Sounds from the soundtrack were also used in Highlander: The Series, and the track, "Princes of the Universe" became the theme song for the show's opening title introduction.

 The film grossed $12.9 million worldwide, with $5.9 million in the United States and Canada.